Skip to content

 Elgin County Pride Facebook Page

-The Santa Claus Parade is usually held the second last Saturday in November at 2:00 p.m.
-It is hosted by the Kinsmen Club of Aylmer.
+The Santa Claus Parade, hosted by the Kinsmen Club of Aylmer, is typically held on the second last Saturday in November at 2:00 p.m.

 Aylmer Kinsmen Facebook Page